-Neogen has designed and implemented a conflict minerals compliance plan that is intended to comply with the Act.
+Neogen has designed and implemented a conflict minerals compliance plan that is intended to comply with Rule 13p-1.
 Neogen has taken the following steps:

 - 1. Developed a strategy based upon OECD guidelines to meet the legislative requirements - a.
-Established a conflict minerals project team to address the first year reporting and embed a sustaining process for the future. - Reviewed its project design and implementation plan to ensure a structured approach and methodology has been followed. - 2.
+Established a dedicated conflict minerals project team to address reporting requirements and embed a sustaining process for the future.
+This team is responsible for periodically briefing senior management about the results of our due diligence efforts. - b.
+Reviewed the project design and implementation plan to ensure a structured approach and methodology has been followed. - 2.
 Identified Neogen's suppliers of conflict minerals and conducted RCOI - a.
 A review of Neogen's products was carried out using Company product databases which provide details of the composition of Neogen's end products, in order to identify any that contain conflict minerals.
-The outcome of this review was that two potential conflict minerals were detected in various raw materials that were components of Neogen's end products in 2013; gold, used in the Company's diagnostic products, and tin, a component of certain animal safety product formulations. - b.
-Neogen made a series of RCOIs of the suppliers of these raw materials to attempt to determine where the 3TGs are sourced.
-Neogen exercised due diligence over the RCOIs received from its suppliers.
-No suppliers informed Neogen, in response to Neogen's due diligence inquiries, that it obtained Conflict Minerals from the DRC or an adjoining country.
-Certain suppliers, however, responded that they did not know the reasonable country of origin of the 3TGs that were sourced from them.
-Due to the small volume of products purchased from those suppliers, Neogen has had limited ability to obtain more detailed origin information. - 3.
-Institutionalized a process to improve future reporting - a.
-Neogen intends to take the following steps to mitigate the risk further that its necessary conflict minerals do not benefit armed groups in the DMC or adjoining countries: - i) Engage with suppliers to obtain more current and accurate information about the supply chain. - ii) Include a conflict mineral clause in new or renewed supplier contracts. - iii) Enhance the composition and training of the internal Neogen group leading Neogen's conflict minerals compliance efforts.
+During our 2014 review, we identified two conflict minerals utilized in various raw materials that were components of Neogen's end products in 2014; gold, used in the Company's diagnostic products, and tin, a component of certain rodenticide formulations.
+Using information from the company's procurement systems, the company identified three suppliers who fell within the scope of our RCOI. - Neogen contacted those suppliers of the identified raw materials to attempt to determine where the 3TGs are sourced.
+Neogen exercised due diligence over the RCOIs received from its suppliers, and additional inquiries were made as necessary.
+No supplier informed Neogen, in response to Neogen's due diligence inquiries, that it obtained Conflict Minerals from the DRC or an adjoining country.
+Certain suppliers, however, responded with limited negative assurance with respect to the sourcing of their products country of origin.
+The suppliers who did not respond adequately are being further engaged to provide an acceptable response to our internal conflict minerals team. - 3.
+Institutionalized a process to continue to improve future reporting - a.
+Neogen intends to undertake the following steps to mitigate the risk further that its necessary conflict minerals benefit armed groups in the DMC or adjoining countries: - i) Continue to engage and collaborate with suppliers to obtain current, accurate, and complete information about the supply chain, and allow the Company to track the sourcing of conflict minerals with greater precision. - ii) Include a conflict mineral clause in new or renewed supplier contracts.

+iii) Enhance the composition and training of the internal Neogen group leading Neogen's conflict minerals compliance efforts.